 The whole community has its place in the Catholic Life of the school.

-It is certainly not simply something for the 50-60% of pupils who come from Catholic families.
+It is certainly not simply something for the pupils who come from Catholic families.
 Everyone is welcome to take a full part.
 Muslim, Hindu and Jewish pupils, and pupils with no religious background at all, are just as much a part of the community as those baptised and brought up in Catholic families.

 A significant number of pupils come from other parts of the Christian world.
 Everyone is welcome to take a part in our worship.